 So – no photo then – Java it is!
 If we don’t try and include the entire island then it’s a manageable size and while roads are still far from great, the rail system is excellent.
 The island’s range of sites is also a hard one to beat with 2 UNESCO World Heritage sites in Borobudur and Prambanan, attractive, fun, user-friendly towns with Dutch architecture and historic sites such as Yogyakarta, Solo and Malang and dramatic scenery including active volcanoes, national parks and lush rice terraces.

-We’re aiming for mid-October for the inaugural tour so, watch this space, or mail us for further details.
+We’re aiming for mid-October to begin our Indonesia tours so, watch this space, or mail us for further details.